Ask City Council

 Is there anything that can be done about the state of Rock Quarry Road?
 Theres tons of potholes and I popped a tire yesterday, it also feels incredibly narrow and unsafe to drive on in general.

-olivialumma asked about 2 months agoThank you for sharing your concern about Rock Quarry Road.
+olivialumma asked 4 months agoThank you for sharing your concern about Rock Quarry Road.
 We have informed the Public Works department of the need to patch potholes in this area.
 If you have information about the location of a specific pothole, please let us know.
 Otherwise, crews can drive the length of the road and repair potholes as they encounter them.

 For future concerns, you can report issues directly to Public Works by emailing PubW@CoMo.gov or sending a message through their social media accounts on Facebook or X. They receive pothole reports regularly and have a goal of repairing them within 1-3 business days after receiving a road concern report.